anjali-deshpande-hub/chronic_kidney_disease/README.md

 * **Assessment:** You will be assessed on the individual progress of your work on the project.

 ## Requirements
-* Learners are not expected to have any coding experience, we designed the learning contents for beginners.
+* Learners are not expected to have any coding experience, we designed the learning content for beginners.
-* Learners are encouraged to ask questions, and collaborate with others to enhance learning.
+* Learners are encouraged to ask questions and collaborate with others to enhance learning.
 * Learners must have a computer and an internet connection to participate in online activities.
 * Learners are expected to follow along with the coding.
-* Learners must not use generative AI such as ChatGPT to generate code in order to complete assignments.
-It should be use as a supportive tool to seek out answers to questions you may have.
+* Learners must not use generative AI such as ChatGPT to generate code to complete assignments.
+It should be used as a supportive tool to seek out answers to questions you may have.
 * We expect learners to have completed the [onboarding repo](https://github.com/UofT-DSI/Onboarding/tree/tech-onboarding-docs).
-* Camera is optional although highly encouraged.
+* Webcam usage is optional although highly encouraged.
 We understand that not everyone may have the space at home to have the camera on.

 ### Lesson Schedule